Custom containers

 interpreter.

-Additional Python packages
+Add Python packages with pip_install

 The simplest and most common container modification is to add some third party